minin43/TTT-Custom-Roles/CONVARS.md

-ttt_plaguemaster_spread_distance               500     // The maximum distance away a player can be and still be infected ttt_plaguemaster_spread_require_los            1       // Whether players need to be in line-of-sight of a target to spread the plague ttt_plaguemaster_immune                        1       // Whether the plaguemaster is immune to the plague ttt_plaguemaster_can_see_jesters               0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the plaguemaster ttt_plaguemaster_update_scoreboard             1       // Whether the plaguemaster shows dead players as missing in action
+ttt_plaguemaster_spread_distance               500     // The maximum distance away a player can be and still be infected ttt_plaguemaster_spread_require_los            1       // Whether players need to be in line-of-sight of a target to spread the plague ttt_plaguemaster_immune                        1       // Whether the plaguemaster is immune to the plague ttt_plaguemaster_body_search_mode              1       // Whether dead bodies reveal if they had the plague when searched.
+0 - Don't show.
+1 - Show if died from plague.
+2 - Show if infected with plague. ttt_plaguemaster_can_see_jesters               0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the plaguemaster ttt_plaguemaster_update_scoreboard             1       // Whether the plaguemaster shows dead players as missing in action